 The solution, however, is not some sort of socialist world government, which, if history and the United Nations is any guide, will quickly degenerate into a corrupt, bureaucratic and unaccountable nightmare of Orwellian proportions.

 Instead, the solution is to use technology to democratize economic power so it actually works in the common interest to achieve our collective dream of peace, prosperity and justice for all.

 Democratizing economic power will enable us tackle poverty and inequality by providing a better way to share in global prosperity, particularly as job automation expands beyond the factory floor to all other sectors of employment.

 It will provide the means to tackle climate change by accelerating the transition to renewable energy, on a global basis.

 It will provide the only tangible, long term solution to the refugee crisis by empowering people to solve their own problems at home and not be enticed to flee by the superficially attractive idea of "open borders" which does little more than enrich people smugglers, create social division and commodify human beings.

-And, most importantly, it will provide the solution to the problem of the ages as expressed in the truism - power corrupts and absolute power corrupts absolutely.
+And, most importantly, it will provide the solution to the problem of the ages as expressed in the truism - "power tends to corrupt; absolute power corrupts absolutely".